bdamon/MuscleDTI_Toolbox/README.md

   6) [Links to other resources in the toolbox and online](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/README.md#6-other-resources)

 ## 1. Acknowledgements
-This work reflects the collective contributions of many individuals, including: Adam Anderson, Amanda Buck, Crystal Coolbaugh, Bruce Damon, Zhaohua Ding, Hannah Kilpatrick, Anneriet Heemskerk, Melissa Hooijmans, and Justin Montenegro.
+The functions in this toolbox reflect the collective contributions of many individuals over many years, including: Adam Anderson, Amanda Buck, Crystal Coolbaugh, Bruce Damon, Zhaohua Ding, Hannah Kilpatrick, Anneriet Heemskerk, Melissa Hooijmans, Drew Lansdown, and Justin Montenegro.
 Details regarding authorship and individual contributions are noted in each function.

 This work was supported by NIH grants NIH/NIAMS R01 AR050101 and NIH/NIAMS R01 AR073831.
 By using this software, users agree to acknowledge the active grant (NIH/NIAMS R01 AR073831) in presentations and publications and to adhere to NIH policies regarding open access to their publications.